-Grade reports are available on-line through https://mycampus.southuniversity.edu/portal/server.pt Grades cannot be released by telephone.
-Grade reports will be mailed to the address on file if a written, signed request is made to the Registrar's office.
-Problems accessing grades through the student portal should be reported through a trouble ticket submitted through http://ittik.southuniversity.edu.
+Grade reports are available on-line through https://portal.southuniversity.edu Grades cannot be released by telephone.
+Grade reports will be mailed to the address on file if a written, signed request is made to the Academic Counselor.

 Students who need to notify the University of a Change of Address can obtain the appropriate form from the Academic Counselor or submit the change through the student portal.